 4.5.4.
 For USHE institutions that do not offer an associate degree, a recipient earns a cumulative total of 60 credits.

 4.6.
 Application Process: Institutions shall establish an application process that applicants can easily access and complete.
 The Board may require an institution to modify an application or process that is overly cumbersome or confusing.

 4.7.
-Prioritizing Awards: If an institution does not have enough appropriated Promise Scholarship funds or other funding sources to award all eligible applicants, it may establish procedures to prioritize which applicants will receive awards based on financial need.
+Prioritizing Awards: An institution shall, when possible, use other funding sources, tuition waivers, and fee waivers to fully fund awards.
+If an institution, after having exhausted those funding sources, does not have enough appropriated Promise Scholarship funds to award all eligible applicants, it may establish procedures to prioritize which applicants will receive awards based on financial need.

 4.8.
 Competency-based Assessment: Institutions shall evaluate a recipient’s knowledge, skills, and competencies acquired through formal or informal education outside the traditional postsecondary academic environment, and award appropriate credit for the recipient’s prior learning.